|Sir Peter Lely's portrait of Oliver Cromwell,|

 "warts and all."

-On the other hand, John Sevier was also someone whom the pages of history shows was not perfect.
-He was accused of treason for conspiring with Spain in his effort to create the State of Franklin.
+On the other hand, Sevier was human, and his actions revealed a man less than perfect.
 He encroached on Native American lands and led armies in the slaughter of hundreds of people in his drive to claim the western edge of the Appalachians.
-A compelling argument can also be made that John Sevier provoked Andrew Jackson into a duel by insulting his wife, behaved like a coward in the face of threats of retaliation, and actually feared Jackson to such an extent that "Old Hickory" invaded his dreams.
+He found himself accused of treason in his effort to create the State of Franklin against the wishes of his mother state.
+One could further argue that Sevier provoked Andrew Jackson into a duel by insulting his wife, then behaved like a coward in the face of threats of retaliation, and actually feared Jackson to such an extent that “Old Hickory” invaded his dreams.

 |John Sevier Statue inside|